uhi22/Ioniq28Investigations/CCM_ChargeControlModule_PLC_CCS/CCM_analysis.md

 ## Power Supply

-U17, L11: Down-Converter from 12V to 5V.
+- U17, L11: Down-Converter from 12V to 5V.
-U2: 5V in, 3.3V out (Linear regulator)
+- U2: 5V in, 3.3V out (Linear regulator)

 ## Reset circuit

 - U16.1 via R117 to U16.8
-- U16.2 is CON12.1, may be a jumper to disable the watchdog?
+- U16.2 is CON12.1; The CON12 needs to be shortened to disable the watchdog trigger for use with a debugger.
 - U16.3 via C28 to GND
 - U16.4 = GND